mstenta/atmospi/README.md

     sudo crontab -e
     */5 * * * * /home/pi/atmospi/Atmospi/measure-ds18b20.py >/dev/null 2>&1

+OPTIONAL) Sensors will be automatically labeled with their serial ID.
+If you would like to change this label, run the following query for each sensor:

+    UPDATE Devices SET Label = "New label" WHERE Type = 'ds18b20' AND SerialID = '28-000000000001';

 DHT11 / DHT22 / AM2302 Temperature and Humidity Sensor Setup
 ------------------------------------------------------------